dscordo/mvp-ash/README.md

  # MVP by Deborah Scordo

- This MVP will use Vue to create an online shop.
+ This MVP will use Express, mySQL and Vue to create an online shop.

  ## Components